Overwatch crossplay is a confusing mess so far

 It's hard to see how any console player is supposed to have a good time in the PC pool, especially because the one advantage the controller usually has, aim assist, is automatically turned off.
 Blizzard decided to outlaw aim assist in the name of fairness (if mouse players get no help with aiming, why should controllers?), but as frustrated console players have pointed out, crossplay is inherently skewed in favor of PC anyways.
 Call of Duty: Warzone's crossplay allows aim assist for controller players and PC players often complain that the assist is too good at close range, but considering the laundry list of bonuses PC players enjoy (an unlocked framerate, FOV slider, proper video options, and mouses), is it really a big deal?
 Blizzard says yes.

-With crossplay off, Quick Play queue times on the Switch have skyrocketed to between eight and fifteen minutes to play a single match.
+With crossplay off, Quick Play queue times on the Switch are as high as eight to fifteen minutes to play a single match.
 It seems that with crossplay on by default, players that turn it off are automatically in the minority.
 That's an absurd amount of time to wait, but if they want to play a casual match on equal footing, it's now the only option.

 So who are the winners here?
 PlayStation and Xbox players, mostly.
 Those are the platforms that can now enjoy universally faster queue times (in theory) without much disruption to balance (unless they make the choice to jump into the PC pool, then it kinda sucks).